JanHuss/maginEngineAudio/README.md

 ## Current progress:
 - ~~initial stages.
 Honours project idea submitted~~
 - ~~removed initial code and setup a project using **GLFW** and **Dear ImGui**~~
 - Added PortAudio and MiniAudio libraries to the project.
-Played around with the engine layout and can play back basic sine and saw waveforms<br>
+Played around with the engine layout and can play back basic sine and saw waveforms
+- Created structure diagram to help me keep track of the engine architecture<br>
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/)

 ## Libraries used